bkammerling/ak-eleventy/pages/home.md

     id: poetry
     bgcolor: "#ffffff"
     cols:
+      - "![A black and white photo of Adam Kammerling, a scruffy 20-something, holding a giant pencil and talking into a mic](/static/img/big-pencil.jpg)"
       - >-
         Adam is a former UK poetry slam champion.
 He began performing poetry on the slam scene in Brighton and has been gigging regularly for over a